-First, make sure to download the plugin of the editor you’re missing.
-Then, head to your Dashboard -> Settings -> Writing and change the “Default editor for all users” setting.
+First, download the post editor plugin you’re missing.
+Then, head to the WordPress Dashboard → Settings → Writing and change the Default editor for all users setting.

 How to Add a New Blog Post in WordPress

-The first option is from Dashboard -> Posts -> Add New.
+The first option is from Dashboard → Posts → Add New.

-The second option is to click on the “+” icon in the header and click Post.
+The second option is to click on the + icon in the header and click Post.

-Adding Title and Content
+Adding the Title and Content